yaacov/kubectl-mtv/README.md

 Mappings define how resources from source providers are mapped to target providers.

+> **Note**
+> While `kubectl-mtv` provide manual mapping management, mapping is handled automatically by
+> the `kubectl-mtv` tool.
+When using `kubectl-mtv` users will not create mappings manually,
+> during the creation of a migration plan, `kubectl-mtv` will check the network and storage
+> resources used by the virtual machines in the source cluster, and will create a "best parctice"
+> network and storage mappings, users can review and edit the mappings while customizing
+> the migration plan, before executing it.

 #### Create Network Mapping

 Create a network mapping between source and target providers.